 This stainless steel structure of more than 100 meters was built for the 1958 World Exposition, representing an atom.
 Today it is one of the symbols of the city to which you can buy tickets for the Atomium and access to contemplate the aerial view of Brussels or to eat in the restaurant located in one of its spheres.

 You may be one of those who think that shopping when you are traveling is an empty way to spend your time, but I assure you that if you do it in the Saint-Hubert galleries you will change your mind.
 These shopping malls with more than 200 meters long are one of the main attractions of the city.

 In addition to marvel at its architecture, you will find luxury stores, jewelry stores, famous chocolate shops and terraces where you can enjoy a coffee.
 It is true that most of these places are reserved for people with a lot of money in their pockets, but you should not miss the experience of the walk.

 When to travel to Brussels

-In addition to everything there is to see in Brussels, the activities you can do if you go to Brussels in summer are very different from those you will do if you visit Brussels at Christmas.
+In addition to all there is to see in Brussels, the activities you can do if you go to Brussels in summer are very different from what you will do if you visit Brussels at Christmas.
 Every time of the year has its charm in this city, but since the Belgian capital does not reach extremely high temperatures, the month of August in Brussels is usually among the favorite ones for tourists.

 How many days to see Brussels

 After the when, comes the how much.
-The city of Brussels is manageable for two days, or you can even see Brussels in one day if you hire the transfer from the airport to the center of Brussels and do not waste time on arrival.
+The city of Brussels is manageable for two days, or you can even see Brussels in one day if you hire the transfer from the airport to the center of Brussels and do not waste time upon arrival.
 However, since it is well connected to nearby cities, you can also stay in Brussels for three days or even spend 4 days in the Belgian capital and take the opportunity to explore its surroundings.